N-Germek/city-explorer/README.md

 Finish time: 8 days so far.

 Actual time needed to complete: 8 hours.

+Name of feature: Card 4 in lab 6.

+Estimate of time needed to complete: 2 hours

+Start time: 9:43pm

+Finish time: 9 days so far.

+Actual time needed to complete: many hours.
 ### LAB 7

 Name of feature: Lab 07 in it's entirety.